 Both Germany and the UK heavily censor content on Facebook for national security reasons and against hate speech, defamation, and incitements to violence.
 So you’d better not promote violence in your game.
 Germany has even threatened to ban Facebook for the way they collect user data on their platform.
 Yet, Facebook has won this dispute.

-The countries where Facebook is banned across the globe.
+The countries with the restricted access to Facebook.
 Image source: Vodien

 We also need to mention that with the COVID-19 pandemic spreading all over the world, Facebook bans ads related to this issue.
 So don’t joke around with this theme in your ads in a bid to make a funny metaphor.